We propose you a contactless inspection solution that will allow you to obtain a digital copy of your parts so that you can later make:

 - 3d printing

-Sariki is SOLUTIONIX'S official distributor for Spain and Portugal
+Sariki is SOLUTIONIX'S and POLYRIX'S official distributor for Spain and Portugal

 With the blue LED structured light you will get better results